Square Bogus Basin Logo Light Blue

 Details

-Join Bogus Basin’s resident ecologist, Ray Vizgirdas, for a hike on one of the mountain’s many multi-use trails.
+Join Bogus Basin’s resident ecologist and survival guru, Ray Vizgirdas, for a leisurely stroll on one of the mountain’s pedestrian trails.
 Come learn about the flora, fauna, ecology, geology and everything in between.
-Participants should expect to hike up to 2 miles as casual pace.
+Participants should expect to hike up to a mile at casual pace.
 Please come prepared for the outing with proper footwear, clothing, water, snacks and sunscreen.

 Check out our Events Calendar for more info!